Required Local Administrative Orders and Plans

 Access to Juror Personal History Questionnaire

 The State Court Administrator has adopted a juror personal history questionnaire.
-Upon completion by a prospective juror, the questionnaire is filed with the court clerk or the jury board.
+Upon completion by a prospective juror, the questionnaire is filed with maintained by the court clerk or the jury board.
 The only persons allowed to examine the questionnaire are the judges of the court, the court clerk and deputy clerks, parties to the actions in which the juror is called to serve and their attorneys, and persons authorized access by court rule or by court order.
 [MCR 2.510(A), (C)]

 The State Court Administrator has developed model procedures for providing attorneys and parties reasonable access to juror questionnaires.
 Each court has selected and implemented one of these procedures by local administrative order adopted pursuant to MCR 8.112(B).
 If the State Court Administrator determined that, given the circumstances existing in an individual court, the procedure selected did not provide reasonable access, the State Court Administrator may have directed the court to implement one of the other model procedures.
 [MCR 2.510(C)(2)]